gatling/gatling/src/sphinx/Getting-Started.rst

 And... voila!

-.. note:: If Gatling does not work as expected, see our FAQ.
+  Note: If Gatling does not work as expected, see our FAQ.

 Debugging
 #########